jtv/libpqxx/include/pqxx/doc/datatypes.md

 that.
 A `string_view` does not maintain storage space for the text it contains, but a `std::string` does.

-This entire problem goes away when you compile C++26 or better; in that situation, libpqxx will simply obtain the type's name using the new Reflection language feature.
+This entire problem goes away in libpqxx 8 when compiling C++26 or better.
+Then there will be no need to bother with this at all.

 Specialise `nullness`